scalableinternetservices/ucsb_website/project0.md

 page prior to working with more complicated web applications.

 Static web pages are fast to serve, and are relatively trivial to scale.
-Anyone with access to a free github account can deploy a static web site that can scale to thousands of users without requring any knowledge of how such scaling is accomplished.
+Anyone with access to a free GitHub account can deploy a static web site that can scale to thousands of users without requring any knowledge of how such scaling is accomplished.